Skip to content

 Time: 20 minutes

-Prerequisites: Tutorial 1: Build Your First QType Application
+Prerequisites: Tutorial 1: Your First QType Application

-Example: hello_world_chat.qtype.yaml
+Example: 02_conversational_chat.qtype.yaml

 What you'll build: A stateful chatbot that maintains conversation history and provides contextual responses.